 With its Clear Action 240 technology offering a 120Hz refresh rate, gamers who love fast-moving games such as first-person shooters will find a lot to love in the VIZIO D43-D1 D-Series 43″ Class Full-Array LED Smart TV.
 This television offers smooth scrolling and crisp, vibrant visuals, bringing games like Halo and Overwatch to life in fantastic clarity.
 The LED backlight will dynamically adjust itself based on how much light is in the room, ensuring that you’ll always have the darkest of blacks and the brightest whites at all times.
 Vizio has a reputation for providing fantastic gaming televisions at a lower cost than the competition and the VIZIO D43-D1 D-Series 43″ Class Full-Array LED Smart TV is no exception.

-If money is no object and you want the best gaming television available today, then you’ll want the LG Electronics 55EF9500 55-Inch 4K Ultra HD Flat Smart OLED TV.
-The OLED screen can display a maximum of 8.3 million pixels, which is more than you’ll get with even a 4K television.
-The OLED screen technology is unlike anything you’ve ever seen before, offering such a bright and vivid picture that you’ll swear you were in the game itself.
-In fact, LG claims that this television can provide a perfect contrast ratio thanks to the self-lighting pixels found on this set.
-This set is as light as it is amazing, with an ultra-thin design that gives you the flexibility to mount it on a wall.
-It’s certainly expensive, but the LG Electronics 55EF9500 55-Inch 4K Ultra HD Flat Smart OLED TV is worth every penny.
+If money is no object and you want the best gaming television available today, then you might want the Sony XBR55A1E 55-Inch 4K Ultra HD Smart OLED TV.
+The OLED screen can display over of 8 million individually lit pixels, which is more than you’ll get with even a 4K television.
+The OLED screen technology is unlike anything you’ve ever seen before, offering such a bright and vivid as well as pure blacks in the picture that you’ll swear you were in the game itself.
+In fact, SONY claims that this television can provide a perfect contrast ratio thanks to the self-lighting pixels found on this set.
+This set is as light as it is amazing.
+It’s certainly expensive, but the Sony XBR55A1E 55-Inch 4K Ultra HD Smart OLED TV is worth every penny.

 What Type of Television is Best for Gaming?